FDA approves 1st nonopioid drug to ease withdrawal symptoms

 - After head-tax vote, Amazon resuming work on one building, but unsure of plans for another

+In two studies of 866 adults, those given Lucemyra reported less severe withdrawal symptoms when they abruptly stopped taking opioids, compared to those who were given dummy pills.

+Side effects included low blood pressure, dizziness, sleepiness, slow heart rate and, in a few people, fainting.

-The FDA is requiring drugmaker US WorldMeds of Louisville, Kentucky, to conduct safety studies in teens and newborns of opioid-addicted mothers and for possible longer-term use in people tapering off opioids.
+The FDA is requiring drugmaker US WorldMeds of Louisville, Kentucky, to conduct more studies in teens and newborns of opioid-addicted mothers and for possible longer-term use in people tapering off opioids.

+Privately held US WorldMeds said it had not yet set a price for Lucemyra.